Peter Šťastný: Personal life

-Peter is the father of Yan Stastny, and Paul Stastny.
-Paul began his career with the Colorado Avalanche (the same franchise as the Quebec Nordiques, Peter's first NHL team) in 2006–07, followed by the St. Louis Blues, for whom Peter also played.
+Peter is the father of Yan Stastny and Paul Stastny.
+Paul began his career with the Colorado Avalanche (the same franchise as the Quebec Nordiques, Peter's first NHL team) in the 2006–07 season, followed by the St. Louis Blues, for whom Peter also played.
 Paul also played for the Vegas Golden Knights, Winnipeg Jets and Carolina Hurricanes, before retiring in 2023.
-Yan made his NHL debut in 2005–06 with the Edmonton Oilers and last played professionally for the EHC Lustenau in 2018.
+Yan made his NHL debut in the 2005–06 season with the Edmonton Oilers and last played professionally for the EHC Lustenau in 2018.
 Born in Quebec City but raised in St. Louis, Yan played for Team USA in the 2005 and 2006 World Championships.
 Paul would represent Team USA in the 2010 Winter Olympics and 2014 Winter Olympics.
 The family is the first ice hockey family known to have represented four countries in international play (Czechoslovakia, Canada, Slovakia, United States).
-Paul broke the record for a scoring streak in a rookie season in the NHL and was a finalist for the 2006–07 Calder Memorial Trophy, which was won by his father in 1980–81.
+Paul broke the record for a scoring streak in a rookie season in the NHL and was a finalist for the Calder Memorial Trophy in 2007, which his father had won over two decades prior.